Stephan Hain: 1860 Munich

 On 21 May 2013, Hain joined 2.
 Bundesliga club 1860 Munich.
 He scored his first goal for the club on 18 April 2015, the winner in added time in a home game against VfL Bochum.
 Hain's contract expired in June 2016 and was not renewed.

 SpVgg Unterhaching

 Hain moved to Regionalliga Bayern club SpVgg Unterhaching on 28 July 2016.
 He ended his first season as the top goalscorer of the league, scoring 32 goals in 28 league games, which contributed to Unterhaching's return to the 3.
 Liga.
 In the 3.
 Liga, Hain continued his goal scoring form, netting 19 goals in 37 league games in the 2017–18 season and finishing shared second in the top scorers list, three behind Manuel Schäffler.
 In January 2019, he extended his contract with Unterhaching until 2023.

 He suffered successive injuries during the 2021–22 and 2022–23 seasons, including an anterior cruciate ligament injury, which sidelined him for an extended period.

+In July 2023, after winning the Regionalliga Bayern in the 2022–23 season, he retired from professional football and relocated to New Zealand with his family to pursue a new professional career.